North Country Earth Action

 Picture

-On September 23, 2019 Greta Thumberg, age 16, bravely stood before world leaders at the United Nations speaking about climate change: "This is all wrong.
+"This is all wrong.
 I shouldn't be up here.
 I should be back in school on the other side of the ocean.
 People are suffering.
 People are dying.
 Entire ecosystems are collapsing.
 We are in the beginning of a mass extinction and all you talk about is money and fairy tales of eternal economic growth.
 For more than 30 years, the science has been crystal clear; political and needed solutions are still nowhere in sight.
 How dare you!"

 International Treaties, Agreements, Aspirations: